Kyrobi/Cynagen/Server-Configs/readme.md

+I don't know if making this info public is awesome, good, or simply stupid.
+I guess we'll find out.

 This folder contains the server settings and plugin settings for the server.
 I will try my best to keep everything here up-to-date and have it synced with the actual server.

 I will also try to document what each of the plugin does so that people will know what they are looking at.